logo2

 02 Oct 2021, last revised 20 Dec 2023

-R. T. Harvey's bottling works was not only the longest running pop company in the Copper Country, but it was also the last pop company in Michigan to operate under its own name and not a franchised brand (1).
+R. T. Harvey's bottling works was not only the longest running pop company in the Copper Country, but it was also the last pop company in Michigan to operate under its own name and not as a franchise (1).
 The bottling works was a family operation for most of its existence (1).

 The 1899 Polk directory listed Richard T. Harvey as bottler and Richard H. Harvey as pop maker (8).
 The business and residence were specified at 426 Pine St., Calumet (8).
 The 1900 Sanborn map showed this address to be on the south side of the street, just west of 4th St. As expected, this address was the former location of Isaac Lantto and Kemp & Roberts (7).
 The map, however, showed the bottling works to be in the front building, whereas previously it was located in the rear building.
 Sometime in 1899, the bottling works suffered one of "four destructive fires" of the year (29).
 The damage was $200 and they had no insurance (29).
 It is unknown if the fire was the reason the bottling works moved to the front building, or if the bottling works was already in the front building and the fire occurred there.
 In Dec 1900, Harvey announced that he had moved the bottling works from Red Jacket to South Florida St., Laurium (30).